postandcourier/infant-mortality/four-main-text.md

 She was about three months pregnant.

-She and her husband, Scott, now 39, are devout Baptists and considered the pregnancy a gift from God because she had hemorrhaged during her pregnancy with Cody and didn’t think she could have another baby.
+She and her husband, Scott, now 39, are devout Baptists and considered the pregnancy a gift from God.
+Erin had hemorrhaged during her pregnancy with Cody and didn’t think she could have another baby.

 Now, that gift was in danger.